zenaan/quick-fixes-ftfw/keyboard/README-ZenTron.md

 ----
 ## Summary

- - At heart ZenTron is an inverted _Maltron_ layout - which feels better and faster to type on than plain Maltron.
+ - At heart ZenTron is an inverted [_Maltron_](http://xahlee.info/kbd/Maltron_keyboard.html) layout - which feels better and faster to type on than plain Maltron.
 The exception is that the RHS (right hand side) little finger column is not inverted.

    Xah Lee [highlights conclusively that](http://xahlee.info/kbd/maltron_vs_dvorak_layout.html) Maltron is inherently better than all other layouts today (it adds a home row key on the left thumb).

-   On top of this we add a Little Finger Offset mod (__LFO mod__) where the pinky finger columns are offset downwards by one row, which is faster again, as this actually aligns the pinky fingers with the actual keys they are supposed to press!
+   On top of this we add a Little Finger Offset modification (__LFO mod__) where the pinky finger columns are offset downwards by one row, which is faster again, as this actually aligns the pinky fingers with the actual keys they are supposed to press!

-   LFO just by itself is a huge improvement which can be appliead to most other keyboard layouts depending only on the limitations of your physical keyboard.
+   LFO just by itself is a huge improvement which can be applied to most other keyboard layouts depending only on the limitations of your physical keyboard.

- - This LFO mod also means that for most typing, you can now rest your wrist, whilst you type, for longer periods of time, just watch out for RSI from twisting your wrist and/or little fingers if you do that.
+ - This LFO mod also means that for most typing, you can now rest your wrist, whilst you type, for longer periods of time, just watch out for RSI from twisting your wrist and/or little fingers if you do that, simply lift your wrist when needed so as to not unnecessarily strain your delicate pinky.

  - Punctuation, Tab, Escape and meta keys, are all optimized for programmers and command line use - although this can be quite a personal thing so YMMV.

- - The numeric keypad is optimized for right-handed users, but the FnKey and Navigation layers are symmetrical, which also provides for alternating which hand is used in order to minimize RSI.
+ - The numeric keypad is right-handed (some needed punctuation is on the LHS) but the FnKey and Navigation layers are symmetrical, which also provides for alternating which hand is used in order to minimize RSI.

- - The "standard" layout (layer set) includes both Qwerty and Colemak (with LFO mod) layers that you can trivially swap between whilst transitioning.
+ - The "standard" layout (layer set) includes both Qwerty and Colemak (with LFO mod) layers that you can trivially swap between whilst transitioning (using the _Layout-Home_ key).

- - The base layer has no 'usual' number row; numbers are accessed by an evolved numeric keypad layer providing much faster and easier number entry for all but single digits - this combination of layers is very hard to beat in the Speed Typing stakes (which is the goal here after all).
+ - The base layer has no 'usual' number row; numbers are accessed by an evolved numeric keypad layer providing much faster and easier number entry for all but single digits - this combination of layers is very hard to beat in the Speed Typing stakes (which is the goal here after all if we wish to minimize RSI).

- - Finally, since the usual top number row is gone, the home row, i.e. the entire layout, could be moved up by one row - and with the ErgoDox, this means that for our underused thumbs, instead of thumbs having easy access to pressing 2 keys and 2 additional thumb keys at a stretch, we now have 4 immediate thumb keys, 2 additional just a little beyond, and 4 extra thumb keys at a stretch.
+ - Finally, since the usual top number row is gone, the home row (i.e. the entire layout) could be moved up by one row, which default ZenTron does.

+   On the ErgoDox, this means that for our underused thumbs, instead of thumbs having easy access to 2 keys and 2 additional thumb keys at a stretch, we now have 4 immediate thumb keys, 2 additional just a little beyond, and 4 extra thumb keys at a stretch.

 -------
 ## Features

- - Mostly inverted (top and bottom rows swapped) Maltron keyboard layout (Maltron is for keyboards with at least two thumb keys).
+ - ZenTron is a mostly inverted (top and bottom rows swapped) Maltron keyboard layout.
+Maltron is for keyboards with at least two thumb keys.

- - As with standard Maltron, left thumb is __E__ and right thumb is __Space__.
+ - As with standard Maltron, the left thumb is __E__ and right thumb is __Space__.

- - Additional thumb keys are dedicated to minus (hyphen) and plus, underscore, an extra Enter key and _Alt-CapsLock_ for use as a "switch language" key (if you're mathematically inclined, you might like to add _Greek_ in your OS keyboard or language settings).
+ - Additional thumb keys are dedicated to minus (hyphen) and plus, underscore, extra Enter and Space keys, and _Alt-CapsLock_ for use as a "switch language" key - if you're mathematically inclined, it can be useful and fun to add _Greek_ in your OS keyboard language settings.

- - The little finger columns, are offset downwards by one row; this results in the shorter little fingers, resting naturally on their correct keys, further reducing finger, wrist and arm movements when typing.
+ - The little finger columns are offset downwards by one row - the __LFO Mod__.
+This results in the shorter little fingers, resting naturally on their correct keys, further reducing finger, wrist and arm movements when typing.

- - Using 4 fingers for cursor motion (and also PgUp/PgDn and Home/End) in the traditional Vim or gaming style (on Qwerty layouts, the H J K L, or A S D F key groups, respectively), is _inherently_ faster than the more common 3-finger cursor motion cluster found on most 'standard' keyboards today where both _Up_ and _Down_ are pressed using the same finger, since with only 3 fingers, the middle finger (usually) must extend or contract when you need to swap from the Up key to the down key or vice versa;
+ - Using 4 fingers for cursor motion (and also PgUp, PgDn, Home and End) in the traditional Vim or gaming style (on Qwerty layouts, the H J K L, or A S D F key groups, respectively), is _inherently_ faster than the more common 3-finger cursor motion cluster found on most 'standard' keyboards today where both _Up_ and _Down_ are pressed using the same finger, since with only 3 fingers, the middle finger (usually) must extend or contract when you need to swap from the _Up_ key to the _Down_ key or vice versa.

-   - Due to the inherently faster "4 finger" cursor key cluster layout, the ZenTron-LFO layout strictly uses this design element for all cursor motion key clusters.
+   - This inherently faster "4 finger" cursor key cluster layout design element is used in all cases in the ZenTron-LFO layout.

- - The Qwerty-LFO layer (standard Qwerty, with the LFO "Little Finger Offset" mod) and Colemak-LFO layers are single key presses away.
+ - The Qwerty-LFO (standard Qwerty with LFO mod) and Colemak-LFO layers are single key presses away.

- - Ready access to a numeric keypad, function keys, and (e.g. Vim) "Nav"igation layer (thank you QMK layers).
+ - Ready access to a numeric keypad, function keys, and (e.g. Vim) "Nav"igation layer - thank you QMK layers.

- - Stable thumb clusters and meta keys (shift, ctrl, alt, enter, tab, esc, backspace) placement across most/all layers.

- - No gratuitous placement changes - all placements to optimize ergonomics, functionality, consistency between layers, or some combination of those three.
+ - Stable thumb clusters and meta key (Shift, Ctrl, Alt, Enter, Tab, Esc, Backspace) placement across most/all layers, and no gratuitous placement changes - all placements are to optimize ergonomics, functionality, consistency between layers, or some combination of those three.

- - __Single handed numpad operation__, as well as symmetrical numpad toggle keys for comfortable extended number entry sessions.
+ - __Single handed numpad operation__ using symmetrical numpad access _dual-fun_ keys, and a
+   Numpad layer toggle key for comfortable extended number entry sessions.

-   - Numpad designed to be used at any time without ever involving the left hand!
-(This is thanks to ErgoDox/QMK dual function LayerToggle feature.)
+   - Numpad is designed to be used at any time without ever involving the left hand!
+This is thanks to ErgoDox/QMK dual-function LayerToggle feature.
    - Numpad can also (naturally) be toggled, for extended number entry sessions.
    - Numpad includes Tab, ESC, Enter, Backspace and brackets.
-   - The numpad's Tab, ESC, \*, /, Backspace, Enter, period, $ and =, are all in the same spot as on the base layer.
+   - The numpad's ESC, \*, /, Backspace, Enter, period, $ and =, are all in the same spot as on the base layer.

- - For command line and tab completion, Tab key opposes (is on the other hand to) the period (full stop '.') and forward slash ('/') keys;
+ - For command line and tab completion, the _Tab_ key opposes (is on the other hand to) the period (full stop '.') and forward slash ('/') keys.

  - The ZenTron, Qwerty-LFO and Colemak-LFO layers are swappable (i.e. they each contain the full set of keys required on a base layer), which allows for easy switching of the default layer